csinva/csinva.github.io/_research_ovws/ovw_complexity.md

 - Physical complexity (Adami and Cerf, 2000) is related to effective complexity and is designed to estimate the complexity of any sequence of symbols that is about a physical world or environment
 - Statistical complexity (Crutchfield and Young, 1989) is a component of a broader theoretic framework known as computational mechanics, and can be calculated directly from empirical data
 - Neural complexity (Tononi et al., 1994) - multivariate extension of mutual information that estimates the total amount of statistical structure within an arbitrarily large system.= the difference between the sum of the component’s individual entropies and the joint entropy of the system as a whole
-- complexity = variance of the model predictions
+- complexity = variance of the model predictions (given that there is zero bias)

 # estimated

-- [optimal m estimation in high dimensions](https://www.pnas.org/content/110/36/14563)optimal loss function (optimize over different loss functions, but evaluate with L2)assumes unbiased (so variance is the mse)
+- [optimal m estimation in high dimensions](https://www.pnas.org/content/110/36/14563) optimal loss function (optimize over different loss functions, but evaluate with L2)assumes unbiased (so variance is the mse)